DeQuasar/portfolio/content/experience.md

       - WebSockets
       - WordPress
     summary:
-      - Migrated the Black Belt Magazine website from a legacy WordPress stack to modern hosting with improved stability, security, and content management.
+      - Moved the Black Belt Magazine site off a creaky WordPress setup onto modern hosting with better stability, security, and editorial tools.
-      - Built a real-time event sign-in kiosk system using Slim PHP, Vue.js, and CSS with WebSocket communication to sync check-ins across kiosks and dashboards.
+      - Built a real-time event sign-in kiosk with Slim PHP, Vue, and WebSockets so every check-in stayed in sync across kiosks and dashboards.
     projects: []
 ---